Welcome to the Tyson Family Roots Blog

 There is a few possible relatives of John White that always seemed to be living close by, either to John in the 187o census or to Jane in later census records.
 Joe White, Daniel White, Johanna White, Alex White, and Solomon Martin are all people that lived close by.

-Solomon Martin is the father of Adkins Martin, Jane’s possible husband.
-I believe Adkins Martin is the father of one of Jane’s other known sons, Rev. Alonzo Martin.
-After John White died Jane had more children, the ones known to the family were; Lawson Harris, Alonzo Martin, Arana (last name unsure), and one Aunt Earnestine calls “Uncle Baby” who I think was named Eli Martin.
+Adkins Martin is the father of one of Jane’s other known sons, Rev. Alonzo Martin, and another possible son named Eli Martin.
+After John White died Jane had more children, the ones known to the family were; Lawson Harris, Alonzo Martin, Arana Collins, and one Aunt Earnestine calls “Uncle Baby” who I think was Eli Martin.

 So goes The Mystery of John White.
 This story will continue with my blog on my 2g-grandmother Jane Hill.
 Thanks for reading…..